iem-projects/pd-acre-amb/readme.rst

 Binaural rendering
 ..................

+of an Ambisonics binaural renderer was implemented decades ago as an early version, which needs lots of computation und was used within the CUBEmixer.
-of an Ambisonics signal is implemented by a really early version used within the CUBEmixer and will completed with the new version when the fast convolution engine object is ready to be included and Rendering presets from the Ambix library can be used.
+A newer faster version will be implemented, when the fast convolution engine object is ready to be included and Rendering presets from the Ambix library can be used.

+In the meantime either use a plugin with "vst_plugin" external [vst_plugin] or a simplified stereo rendering with a simple decoder and some filter, see "amb/bin" for latest implementations

 Player
 ......

 A Simple Ambisonics file player is implemented, waiting to be extended by conversion on the fly objects and support for the Ambix file format-

 RRR
 ...

-Room in Room Reverberation system is taken from the CUBEmixer and extended for also producing AVEs with Ambisoncs system using microphones in the rehearsal room, but can be used as a good Ambisoncs Reverb for other purposes.
+Room in Room Reverberation system is taken from the CUBEmixer and extended for also producing AVEs with Ambisonics system using microphones in the rehearsal room, but can be used as a good Ambisonics Reverb for other purposes.
+It needs six inputs and generates an ambisonics 3rd order reverb.

 Installation